Famous for variegated leaves, Syngonium wendlandii offers excellent air purifying benefits but not when they are sick with poor care.

 Furthermore, repotting could be the only way to salvage when Syngonium is infected with fungal diseases.

-Fungal diseases of Syngonium wendlandii are a bacterial blight, leaf spot and stem rot.
+Fungal diseases of Syngonium wendlandii are bacterial blight, leaf spot, and stem rot.

-Under such peril, repot your wendlandii using fresh potting mix after trimming infected parts and applying fungicides.
+Under such peril, report your wendlandii using fresh potting mix after trimming infected parts and applying fungicides.

 Otherwise, repot them every two years in early spring in a 2″ bigger pot than the current one to ensure no rootbound.

 Despite Syngonium wendlandii being a low-maintenance plant, they may require subtle pruning to keep them in shape.